iotaledger/introduction-docs/docs/introduction/what_is_chrysalis.md

 ![IOTA1.0 vs Chrysalis(IOTA1.5) confirmation time](/img/introduction/what_is_chrysalis/00.gif)

 A chrysalis is “the form a caterpillar takes before it emerges from its cocoon as a fully-formed moth or butterfly”.
-In the context of IOTA, Chrysalis was the mainnet’s intermediate stage before Coordicide's completion.
-The main purpose of Chrysalis is to improve the usability of the previous IOTA mainnet, for you and developers.
+For IOTA, Chrysalis was the mainnet’s intermediate stage before Coordicide's completion.
+The purpose of Chrysalis is to improve the usability of the previous IOTA mainnet, for you and developers.

 ![From cocoon to butterfly](/img/introduction/02_path_to.png)